 100,000 Strong in the Americas uses the principle of leveraged innovation with higher education institutions (HEIs) that demonstrate the greatest commitment and innovation toward increasing study abroad opportunities between the United States and countries in the Western Hemisphere.
 In applying for the Innovation Fund grants, HEIs will be asked to demonstrate how they will assert leadership in implementing the innovations proposed, how they will address on-campus barriers to student mobility, how they will maintain student engagement, and how they will commit to making concrete changes to expand access to study abroad as sending and/or hosting institutions.

 The Department of State, NAFSA, and Partners of the Americas reserve the right to fund any or none of the applications submitted.
-Please refer to the RFPs below for a complete statement of goals and expected results of the competitions.
+Please refer to the requests for proposal (RFPs) below for a complete statement of goals and expected results of the competitions.

 Current Open Competitions